 I believe that everybody should be treated individually, with care and empathy.
 In my 30 years as an optometrist it has been my privilege to care for many many patients.
 Each one is unique and all of them teach me and challenge my knowledge in some way.
 Over the years I have found that taking the time to understand the cause of a problem has given me a greater ability to solve the symptoms.

 One of my most important roles is to explain a patient’s vision to them in plain language.
 In this way my patients and their family can understand what is going on and together we can work to reach a solution.
 I love it when my patients ask me questions!

 Together with my wife Megan and our three school and university aged children I feel a strong connection to our community, enjoying the close relationships that our regional city provides.

 If Scottie can’t fix it nobody can!
 Fan of fishing, family and rugby union

 Cupcake guru, super host, water skiiing, author, fine red wine and art enthusiast and ex private

 Emsie De Kock

-Beagle raising, netball playing, caffine addicted, market exploring, Canada enthusiast
+Beagle raising, netball playing, market exploring, Canada enthusiast

-Business Manager“Princess of Procedures”, lover of animals, sunsets and food.
-And a closet violinist!
+“Princess of Procedures”, animals and sunsets and a closet violinist!